 There are a few things you can do in your life once you acknowledge this: isolation, anchoring, distraction and sublimation.
 Isolation is removing oneself from society, becoming a hermit.
-Anchoring is identifying with some cause (like a religion, or political party, for instance) to forge a sense of belonging or shared experience with others, so you don't "feel alone."
+Anchoring is identifying with some cause (like a religion, or political party, for instance) to forge a sense of belonging or shared experience with others, and you go along with them the vast majority of the time so that you "don't feel alone."
 Distraction is easy: finding something relatively inconsequential to occupy your time and attention.
 Sublimation is finding a positive outlet for this existential dread: the creative pursuits, caregiving of others and other things, safeguarding the environment, etc.

 We learn from other members of this dominant culture: our elders, our superiors.
 We observe what they do and what they get away with in the pursuit of their own objectives, and attempt to apply it to ourselves.
 If you don't get what you want, then you just didn't apply yourself enough (even if it was a shitty thing you just did).